QUICK WAYS TO SIMPLIFY YOUR LIFE

 20. Grab a free download: Create some household routines to help making running your home quicker and easier.

-21. Start your day right: Consider buying this Morning Routine Toolkit to help create more ease and less stress in those busy mornings.
+21. Start your day right: Try some of these morning routine ideas to help create more ease and less stress in those busy mornings.

 22. Declutter every day: Put a box by your front door and aim to put something in it every day this week to declutter or donate.
 Empty it at the end of the week.